We want to prepare our pupils for the opportunities, responsibilities and experiences of life.

 (History, Geography, music, art, DT, ICT)

-At St Francis Xavier, we have developed a Topic style approach to teaching linking programmes of study together to support this using the 'Cornerstones Curriculum'
+At St Francis Xavier, we have developed a Topic style approach to teaching linking programmes of study with progression of skills.

 Links to the local museum help support the teaching of History and Geography.